 - Contact Us

 The properties listed below are scheduled for sale at the next Pitt County Tax Foreclosure Auction, due to unpaid property taxes.
 Each Tax Foreclosure Auction takes place on the Third Street steps of the Pitt County Courthouse in uptown Greenville, NC, rain or shine.
-THE NEXT SALE IS SCHEDULED FOR **NO FORECLOSURE SALE AT THIS TIME**
+THE NEXT SALE IS SCHEDULED FOR **NO SALES AT THIS TIME**

 This is a list of properties subject to sale in the Pitt County Tax Foreclosure program.
 If you are